strukturag/libde265/README.md

 - Qt (required for sherlock265),

+- libswscale (required for sherlock265 if libvideogfx is not available).

-- libvideogfx (required for sherlock265, optional for dec265).
+- libvideogfx (required for sherlock265 if libswscale is not available, optional for dec265).

 Libvideogfx can be obtained from http://www.dirk-farin.net/software/libvideogfx/index.html